 we should add a senior-level political dialogue between LGA lead members and DWP Ministers to guide that process;

-We have also agreed with DWP that there should be a more powerful and senior official-level group brining together the project’s SRO and council chief executives, among others, to work on Universal Credit issues.
+We have also agreed with DWP that there should be a more powerful and senior official-level group bringing together the project’s SRO and council chief executives, among others, to work on Universal Credit issues.
 Members may be aware, however, that this is a time of transition among the senior official structure of the UC programme and that group is not due to meet until May.

 UC Local Authority Face To Face Pilots